GoogleCloudPlatform/firebase-appengine-backend/README.md

 ## Deployment Requirements
 Following Google APIs are needed to be enabled from Google Developers Console.
 - Google App Engine
 - Google Compute Engine
 - Sign up with [Firebase](https://www.firebase.com/) and obtain Firebase URL.

 Apache Maven is required in build environment.
+Firebase is a Google product, independent from Google Cloud Platform.

 ## Google Cloud SDK setup